-Through our Digital Infrastructure Program in Papua New Guinea, we establish primary school computer labs consisting of 15 digital devices, a Niunet elearning box, and a tailor-made digital competency program to remote primary schools in Papua New Guinea, providing access to digital tools for thousands of the country's future leaders.
+Through our Digital Infrastructure Program in Papua New Guinea, we establish primary school computer labs consisting of 15 digital devices, a Niunet elearning box, and a tailor-made digital competency program to remote primary schools in Papua New Guinea.

-We have established eight of the first functional primary school computer labs in Papua New Guinea, providing digital learning opportunities to more than 27,000 students.
+We have established twenty-eight of the first functional primary school computer labs in Papua New Guinea, providing digital learning opportunities to more than 27,000 students.